-The answer to this question can have very many answers, and can be a very wide range.
+The answer to the question “how much are Maine Coon cats“?
+It can have very many solutions and can be an extensive range.

-For Example, you may be willing to pay more for an exceptionally beautiful kitten from a reputable breeder that offers a Five Year health guarantee, than an average looking kitten with a one-year health guarantee.
+For Example, you may be willing to pay more for a gorgeous kitten from a reputable breeder that offers a Five Year health guarantee than an average-looking kitten with a one-year health guarantee.
 When comparing breeders, be sure to compare apples to apples.

 Let’s have a look at some of the factors that help a breeder determine how much to charge for their Maine Coon Kittens.